nilsmehlhorn/blog/src/pages/posts/angular-error-tracking/index.md

 There are some easy steps we can complete which will make our handling a bit more sophisticated.
-One thing you might have noticed is, that once you'll replace the default error handler, errors won't show up in the console anymore.
-We probably won't those back for development purposes.
+One thing you might have noticed is, that once you replace the default error handler, errors won't show up in the console anymore.
+We probably want those back for development purposes.
 Therefore we'll only provide our error handler in production [environments](https://angular.io/guide/build) by leveraging a provider
 factory:

-###### error-handler.ts
 ```typescript
 import { ErrorHandler } from '@angular/core'
 import * as Sentry from '@sentry/browser'